TEJAS07080/Privacy-Policy/Privacy Policy for Text to Video Generator.markdown

 ## 4. Third-Party Services

 The Extension uses the following third-party services to generate videos.
-Your input text may be sent to these services via our backend:
+Your input text may be sent to these services via my backend:

 - **ElevenLabs**: For audio narration.
-Privacy Policy
 - **Murf**: For fallback audio generation.
-Privacy Policy
 - **AssemblyAI**: For audio transcription and timing analysis.
-Privacy Policy
 - **Google Gemini**: For phrase extraction and image generation.
-Privacy Policy

-These services are bound by their respective privacy policies, and we ensure they receive only the minimum data necessary for video generation.
+These services are bound by their respective privacy policies, and I ensure they receive only the minimum data necessary for video generation.

 ## 5. Data Sharing

-We do **not** share your data with any parties other than the third-party services listed above, which are used solely to provide the Extension’s functionality.
+I do **not** share your data with any parties other than the third-party services listed above, which are used solely to provide the Extension’s functionality.
 No data is sold, traded, or used for advertising purposes.

 ## 6. Security Measures

-We take the following steps to protect your data:
+I take the following steps to protect your data:

 - All communication between the Extension and our backend uses secure HTTPS protocols.
 - API keys for third-party services are stored securely on the backend, not in the Extension’s client-side code.